National Reconstruction (Peru): Second Militarism

 Historian Jorge Basadre maintains that militarism (the predominance of the military in power) arose in Peru due to the weakness of the civilian ruling class after a time of war, whether internal or external.
 He also points out three types of militarism that occurred in republican history: after a victory; after a defeat; and in times of crisis or social chaos.

 The "First Militarism" occurred after the victory in the war of independence, to which were added the civil and international wars of the first decades of the Republic.

 The "Second Militarism" occurs after the defeat in the war against Chile and is divided into two moments: the first (1883–1885), which corresponds to the predominance of the "blue" military led by Miguel Iglesias, who signed peace with Chile; and the second (1886–1895) that corresponds to the predominance of the "reds" led by General Andrés Avelino Cáceres, the same ones who had resisted the invaders until the end.
-This new militarism has the difficult task of recomposing the administrative and governmental apparatus of the State and of exercising its authority in order to achieve the participation of citizens to guide the nation towards its recovery.
+This new militarism has the difficult task of recomposing the administrative and governmental apparatus of the State and of exercising its authority in order to achieve the participation of citizens to guide the nation towards its recovery.However, Schenoni (2024) argues this reorganization was primarily fiscal rather than administrative: Cáceres's 1886 decentralization law strengthened local strongmen (the breñeros) rather than the central bureaucracy, and — unlike Chile after its own war — Peruvian elites remained fragmented along regional lines in its aftermath.